-See the request portion of Example: Create an Organization VDC.
+See the request portion of Create an Organization VDC with Pay As You Go Reservation Allocation Model.

 The server creates the new VDC in the specified organization and returns an AdminVdc element that includes a set of Link elements that you can use to access, remove, or modify the new VDC.
 Users can reference this VDC using the URL specified in the href attribute in the Link where rel="alternate".
-See the response portion of Example: Create an Organization VDC.
+See the response portion of Create an Organization VDC with Pay As You Go Reservation Allocation Model.